Quick Answer: How Do You Design Home Lighting?

 Indoor lighting covers a wide range of fixture types because different rooms need light in different ways.
 A kitchen may need strong task light and broad general light.
 A bedroom may need softer layered light.
 A hallway may need better wall lighting.
 A bathroom needs mirror support as well as room brightness.
 This is why indoor lighting works best when you think about both the room and the fixture type together.

-The site’s indoor cluster is built to help you do exactly that.
+The site’s indoor group of pages I put together is built to help you do exactly that.
 Start with the main indoor hub and then move into the more specific fixture pages that match your project.

 Portfolio Indoor Lighting